This article may contain compensated links. Please read disclaimer for more info.

-Welcome proposes good transfer services from Charles de Gaulle to Paris with good cars and the best English speaking drivers in Paris.
+Welcome proposes good transfer services from Charles de Gaulle airport to Paris with good cars and the best English-speaking drivers.
 Their flight monitoring means their drivers are always on time.

-With Welcome, you can also pre-book some essentials for your stay in Paris like sim cards or hot spots.
-These essentials are delivered by your Welcomer so you are all set since you land to Paris!
+With Welcome, you can also pre-book some essentials for your stay in Paris, like sim cards or hot spots.
+Your Welcomer will deliver you these essentials at the airport, so you are all set since you land in Paris!

 Shared Paris Airport Transfers

-Shared Paris airport transfers, with a maximum of 8 people per transfer, are a very convenient option for getting from CDG to Paris, especially if you are traveling alone.
-Perhaps you will have to wait a bit for other travelers to arrive but cars are arranged to transport passengers with similar arrival times.
+Shared Paris airport transfers, with a maximum of 8 people per transfer, are convenient for getting from CDG to Paris, especially if you are traveling alone.
+Perhaps you will have to wait a bit for other travelers to arrive, but cars are arranged to transport passengers with similar arrival times.

-Shared transfers mean a comfortable door to door service for not much more than a train + metro ticket.
+Shared transfers mean a comfortable door-to-door service for not much more than a train + metro ticket price.

 Taxi from Charles de Gaulle to Paris

-A ride from Paris Airport to city center (Right Bank) costs around 50€ while a ride from Paris CDG to city center (Left Bank) costs around 55€.
+A taxi from Charles de Gaulle to Paris Right Bank costs around 50€ while a taxi ride from Paris CDG to Paris Left Bank costs around 55€.
 There is no price negotiation with the taxi driver before your departure.
 You will only pay the fare shown on the taxi meter.

 Taxi Stations are located outside the terminal, on the arrivals level.